 Freedcamp provides a centralized system for project management filled with innovative and intuitive tools and features.
 It streamlines team communication, task management, and time management to make businesses more efficient in their day-to-day operations.
 Plus, there’s a free tier, making it perfect for even the smallest businesses.

-Freedcamp, on the other hand, offers several different pricing tiers with its most popular being the free option.
-With this selection, you get access to time and task management, up to 10 MB of file space, and a password manager along with a few other features.
+Its most popular is the free option.
+With this selection, you get access to time and task management, up to 10 MB file size limit, and a password manager along with a few other features.

-The Minimalist tier grants access to everything in the free tier, but adds 25 MB of file space, the ability to create tasks or upload files through email, and integration with Google Drive, Dropbox, and OneDrive.
+The Minimalist tier grants access to everything in the free tier but offers a 25 MB file size limit, the ability to create tasks or upload files through email, and integration with Google Drive, Dropbox, and OneDrive.

-The Business tier provides everything available from the Minimalist tier with the addition of 100 MB of file space, Google shared drives, project templates, data snapshots, and reports.
+The Business tier provides everything available from the Minimalist tier with the adjustment of a 100 MB file size limit, Google shared drives, project templates, data snapshots, and reports.

-Finally, the Enterprise tier provides everything within the other pricing tiers but also includes 250 MB of file space, white labeling, faster support, and two-factor authentication.
+Finally, the Enterprise tier provides everything within the other pricing tiers but offers a 250 MB file size limit, white labeling, faster support, and two-factor authentication.

 Basecamp features an instant messaging platform that makes team communication easy.
 You can create and assign tasks, keep up with progress, and view and respond to comments to keep things flowing smoothly.
 The message boards and file sharing spaces keep important information neatly organized and searchable.